RaffertyAng/UBC-Grades-App/README.md

-# CPSC 310 Project Repository
+# CPSC 310 Project

-This repository contains starter code for the class project.
-Please keep your repository private.

-For information about the project, autotest, and the checkpoints, see the course webpage.
+This is the final project for CPSC310 at UBC

 ## Configuring your environment